The Information Complexity of Learning Tasks, their Structure and their Distance: Generalized distance, reachability, and learnability of tasks

 From \cref{eq:transition-probability} we see that, with high probability, SGD takes steps that minimize the effective potential $C_\beta(\D; P, Q) = L_{\D}(w) + \beta \KL{Q}{P})$ (static part), while trying to minimize the distance traveled in the given time (dynamic part).
 Hence, SGD can be seen as a stochastic implementation of a local learning algorithm in the sense of \Cref{def:local-learning-algorithm}.

 In particular, this has the non-intuitive implication that SGD does not greedily optimize the loss function as it may seem from its update equation.
-Rather, on average, the complexity of the recovered solution affects the dynamics of the optimization process, and changes the objective.
-Therefore, the complexity we have introduced in \Cref{sec:information-in-the-weights} is not simply an abstract mean to study different trade-offs, but rather plays a concrete role in the learning dynamics.
+Rather, on average, the complexity of the recovered solution affects the dynamics of the optimization process, and changes the objective.\footnote{This was also observed by \cite{chaudhari2018stochastic} although derived for the continuous approximation of SGD as a stochastic differential equation.} Therefore, the complexity we have introduced in \Cref{sec:information-in-the-weights} is not simply an abstract means to study different trade-offs, but rather plays a concrete role in the learning dynamics.

 Since SGD can be seen as a local learning algorithm, annealing the learning rate during training (\ie, annealing the parameter $\beta \propto T$) can be interpreted as a way of learning the structure of a task by slowly sweeping the Structure Function.
 Hence, SGD with annealing adaptively changes the complexity of the model, even if its dimensionality is fixed at the outset.
 This creates non-trivial dynamics that turn out to be beneficial to avoid memorization.
 It also points to the importance of the initial transient of learning during the annealing, a prime area for investigation beyond the asymptotics of the particular value of the weights, or the local structure of the residual around them, at convergence.
 Another consequence is that, when the task is not $\epsilon$-connected, SGD may fail to recover the optimal structure of the data.
-One may wonder if there are examples of simple tasks which are severely non-$\epsilon$-connected, and if SGD actually fails to solve them.